 Five tips on getting a graduate QS job, by a graduate quantity surveyor

-Really selling your previous experience – showing what you’ve learned about yourself and the skills you’ve developed – will help to give you the edge in applications and interviews.
+Really selling your previous experience – highlighting what you’ve learned about yourself and the skills you’ve developed – will help to give you the edge in applications and interviews.
 ‘Being able to compare and contrast different situations you have been in looks really good!’
 Edward adds.

 If you’re struggling to secure yourself an internship, you can try applying for work-shadowing at smaller companies.
 You can also demonstrate your interest and knowledge of surveying by entering essay competitions run by the Royal Institution of Chartered Surveyors (RICS) and other professional bodies.

-Expect graduate interview questions on yourself and the economy
+Quantity surveying job hunting tip 3: prepare for graduate interview questions on yourself and the economy

-It’s possible you’ll get an unexpected question or two but for the most part it’s possible to anticipate the sorts of things interviewers will ask you about.
+It’s possible you’ll get an unexpected interview question or two but for the most part it’s possible to anticipate the sorts of things interviewers will ask you about.
 You are likely to get questions on why you want to work for the company and why you want to be a quantity surveyor.
 They also might try to test your knowledge of the industry; Edward, for instance, remembers that he was asked for his opinions on the current economic conditions and how they were affecting the industry.
-Mixed in with this you should expect some questions designed to find out more about you as a person: ‘I was asked “Where do you see yourself in five years” and “What do you enjoy doing in your free time?”’
+Mixed in with this you should expect some questions designed to find out more about you as a person: ‘I was asked “Where do you see yourself in five years?” and “What do you enjoy doing in your free time?”’
 Edward recalls.
 You should also be prepared to discuss anything you’ve mentioned in your CV.

-Show your interviewers who you are
+Quantity surveying job hunting tip 4: show your quantity surveying interviewers who you are